 In fact, some divers claim that when they finish a dive with mixtures containing helium instead of nitrogen and oxygen, it improves their mood and makes them feel better, although no empirical tests have been performed.
 Trimix is primarily reserved for professional and technical divers, as opposed to other mixtures of breathing gases.
 In general, recreational divers would not have reached the depth required for these special measures.
 We’ll talk about why this mixture is for special purposes in a moment.

-The History of Diving with Trimix?
+The Military Origins of Trimix Diving

 ALSO READ : Technical Diving vs Recreational Diving, What You Need to Know